 Google AdWords launched way back in 2000 with 350 advertisers.
 Since then it has gone through many iterations, so it’s no surprise that 2018 brings a major overhaul to their suite of advertising products.
 So what’s changing apart from the Name?
 When Google AdWords becomes Google Ads, what will advertisers need to do to stay ahead of the curve?

 In short, here are the changes that are coming.

 - DoubleClick products and Google Analytics 360 will unify under a single brand: Google Marketing Platform.

 - DoubleClick for Publishers and the DoubleClick Ad Exchange will become Google Ad Manager.

 The world is changing.
 The way we consume content is changing.
-We are a generation or generations of multi tasking, multi screeners.
+We are a generation or generations of multi-tasking, multi-screeners.
 We are a mobile generation.
 Back in 2014, mobile traffic surpassed desktop and the gap is widening.
-With this, marketers have found new ways to reach their audiences via multiple touchpoints along the consumer journey, from display, video text and more.
+With this, marketers have found new ways to reach their audiences via multiple touchpoints along the consumer journey, from display advertising, video, text and more.

 So, On June 27, 2018, Google announced the changes to their advertising platform, simplifying the suite of products into three brands, namely: Google Ads, Google Ads Manager and Google Marketing Suite.